FINANCIAL ADVICE | BUYING A HOME

 Back-end and front-end ratios refer to your DTI or debt-to-income ratio.
 The ratio is important because your mortgage loan is contingent on it.
 Your back-end ratio is determined by the sum of all your minimum debt payments divided by how much your monthly gross earnings are from your job, whereas just your housing costs determine the front-end ratio.
 DTI on FHA loans are currently 31/43; the first number being the front-end limit and second being the back-end limit.
 In certain cases, these ratios can be higher, but you really want to get that number lower.
 A low DTI number can mean a lower interest rate.

-What is the minimum credit score I need to qualify?
+What is the minimum credit score required to qualify for an FHA loan?

 There is both good news and bad news on this front.
 Due to recent changes in government policy, the minimum credit score to qualify for an FHA loan has gone up putting some first-time homebuyers just out of reach for an FHA loan.
 The minimum credit score is currently at 580 for FHA loan qualification.
 With a credit score of 580 or higher, this will enable you to take advantage of a low down payment on a home (currently set at 3.5% as the lowest).
 The good news is, if you can put down 10% or more, the government will allow you to qualify for an FHA loan with FICO scores lower than the set 580.
 Check your credit report and see what your FICO score is.
 You can get a free yearly credit report at AnnualCreditReport.com.

 As we mentioned above, for those buyers who qualify with a 580 or better credit score they can secure an FHA loan with a minimum down payment of just 3.5%.
 Those with lower credit scores have to put down 10% of the total cost of the home to qualify.
-If you live in Texas, then there are all kinds of possible assistance from the state, county and city levels.
+If you live in Texas, then there are all kinds of possible FHA loan down payment assistance programs from the state, county and city levels.

 If you live in Texas, there are many ways to secure that needed down payment, in the form of a grant.